wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 >“Our best faculty researchers are digging through Strixhaven’s past trying to find anything helpful, but we could use your help searching for clues.
 I’ve arranged for you to lead an expedition to the Fortress Badlands, where Tullus found the orb.
 Needless to say, there’s extra credit in it for you if you’ll help us once again.”

 - Once the characters are ready to venture into the Fortress Badlands, Professor Lang provides directions but warns the characters that this location might be dangerous.
 Although Dean Tullus didn’t run into any problems there, it’s likely that someone led her to the orb and removed any threats that might impede his plan to manipulate her.
 - Indeed, the Fortress Badlands have become a haven for acolytes of Oriq teachings and their thralls.
+Both the Ruins of Caerdoon and the Fortress Badlands (servings as a sort of gateway to the former) are located between the two large mountain ranges south of Fang Crater (and north of Io'lokar) in The Vast.

 #### Week 6: Into the Badlands